EgoPlan-Bench: Benchmarking Multimodal Large Language Models for Human-Level Planning: Enhancing Human-Level Planning through Instruction Tuning

 \subsection{Experiments}

-\textbf{Main Results.} The results in Table \ref{tab:instruction_tuning_results} clearly indicate that the baseline model (Video-LLaMA) tuned on our data significantly outperforms the previous state-of-the-art model, InternLM-Xcomposer-VL, by a considerable margin.
-Notably, it shows a remarkable 23.00\% increase in accuracy over its vanilla version across the overall evaluation set.
-Furthermore, the enhanced model demonstrates robust domain transfer capabilities, outperforming the vanilla version by 13.22\% on the out-of-domain evaluation subset.
-This indicates that the experience developed through instruction-tuning on our Ego-IT data is effectively transferable to Egocentric Embodied Planning in new environments.
+\textbf{Main Results.} The results in Table \ref{tab:instruction_tuning_results} clearly indicate that the baseline model (Video-LLaMA) tuned on our data outperforms the previous state-of-the-art model, {GPT-4V}, by a considerable margin.
+Notably, it shows a remarkable 23.25\% increase in accuracy over its vanilla version across the overall validation set.
+Furthermore, the enhanced model demonstrates robust domain transfer capabilities, outperforming the vanilla version by 13.98\% on the out-of-domain validation subset.
+This indicates that the planning experience gained through instruction-tuning on our EgoPlan-IT data is effectively transferable to new environments.

-\textbf{Ablations.} Our examination of the ablated versions of the enhanced model reveals several key insights.
-Firstly, employing LoRA for fine-tuning the language model's parameters, integrating a contrastive loss, and enhancing instruction diversity consistently improves model performance across domains.
-Among these, contrastive loss makes the most significant contribution to the model's improvement. {Surprisingly, we discover that fine-tuning the model on the auxiliary data for action recognition adversely affects the model's transferability.
+\textbf{Ablations.} Our analysis of the ablated versions of the enhanced model reveals several key insights.
+Notably, employing the LoRA strategy, integrating contrastive loss, diversifying instructions, and fine-tuning with auxiliary action recognition data consistently enhance performance across domains.
+Contrastive loss contributes the most to the model's improvement.
+Furthermore, fine-tuning the model with in-domain action recognition auxiliary data boosts in-domain performance but does not significantly improve domain transferability.

-\textbf{Guiding Embodied Agents.} We conduct a qualitative evaluation of the model tuned on EgoPlan-IT within a simulated environment, VirtualHome \cite{puig2018virtualhome}.
-This assessment is carried out in a zero-shot setting, as depicted in Figure \ref{fig:simulation_case}.
-Our approach involves the model generating step-by-step action predictions for an agent to execute.
-We employ a beam search decoding algorithm with a beam width of five, choosing the top-one prediction for implementation.
-As shown in Figure \ref{fig:simulation_case}, the model's predictions closely align with the visual progress and real-time observation at each step, successfully guiding the embodied agent to complete a long-horizon task.
-This evaluation highlights the promising applications of the model and instruction-tuning dataset specialized for Egocentric Embodied Planning, underscoring the significant research potential of this area.